Creating and Running a Code Snippet

 It’s going to be

 for x in range(), and you see the nice code syntax highlighting that happens automatically.
-And I want to show you all that autocompletion is the thing in here.
+And I want to show you also that autocompletion is a thing in here.
 If I just type

 r and then press the Tab character, it gives me specific options that I have that start with an

 I can go through them with the Up and Down arrow keys.
 In this case, I want